isabella232/primetime.en/help/release-notes/ptai-20x-release-notes.md

 **When:** Tuesday, May 5, 2020 from 04:00 AM to 05:00 AM EASTERN

-* Fixed an issue to ensure the correct CORS headers are provided when If-Modified-Since headers are sent.
+* Fixed an issue to ensure that correct CORS headers are provided when If-Modified-Since headers are sent.

 * Bug fixes on the CRS dashboard.